smatechnologies/ibm-i-agent-docs/docs/dynamic-variables/function-codes.md

 file/table is located.
 This field can be left blank, but that tells the SQL query engine to find the file/table in the library list of the current job.
-Keep in mind that frequently, the current job will be an LSAM server job, so that job\'s library list will be limited to the LSAM environment library list (plus the SYS library list values).
+Keep in mind that frequently, the current job will be an LSAM server job, so that job's library list will be limited to the LSAM environment library list (plus the SYS library list values).
 So the best practice is to always specify a library name or a Dynamic Variable token in this field.